-- In the Treeview, turn off the Contour and Geometry layers and turn on the Mesh layer. - In the 🕒 Treeview right-click on Time Step 60 in the Thermal Stage 3 loadcase results and Set Active - Double-click the Mesh layer and select Hidden parts and deselect Dotted to view all the mesh. - Select the stage 1 node for results graphing.
-(See the next image)
+• In the 🖵 Treeview, turn off the display of the Contour and Geometry layers and if necessary, turn on the Mesh layer.

+- In the Treeview right-click on Time Step 60 in the Thermal Stage 3 loadcase results and Set Active - Double-click the Mesh layer and deselect Solid to view the mesh without any solid fill and click Internal edges to show all edges of elements.
+Click OK. - Initially, select only the stage 1 node for results graphing (see the next image).
+If necessary, rotate the image first to allow easy selection of the node shown.